mishterk/dynamic-svg-icons-plugin-for-wordpress/docs/index.md

 ### What if the custom SVG doesn't resize to fill its containing element?

 The SVG likely has `height` and `width` attributes.
 Remove these but leave the `viewbox` attribute intact.

+## Overriding built-in SVGs

+If you need to modify or replace the SVG code in a default icon:

+1. Locate the PHP file containing the SVG markup in `/wp-contents/plugins/dynamic-svg-icons/templates/icons`
+1. Copy the file to the `dsvgicons/icons` directory within your theme
+1. Modify/replace the SVG code accordingly

+The plugin automatically checks the theme directory for an override file before falling back to the plugin's template directory so your custom SVG will now load in place of the default.